-Fundamental knowledge generated through research broadens our rich culture and gives us an important basis for developing innovative products and services and for deciding how we should structure our society.
+Fundamental knowledge generated through research increases our scientific and cultural knowledge and wealth, and offers an important basis for developing and innovating products and services, and for deciding how we should structure our society.

 Pushing the boundaries

-Researchers at our University carry out top-level research that makes significant contributions to a safe, healthy, sustainable, prosperous and just world.
-Innovations emerge from scientific research that aims to make the unknown known and to push the boundaries of existing fields of research.
+Researchers at our University carry out top-level research that makes significant societal contributions to a safer, healthier, more sustainable, prosperous and just world.
+Innovations emerge from scientific research that aim to make the unknown known and to push the boundaries of existing research fields.